UncooleBen/AzureSignalR-samples/samples/MobileChatRoom/README.md

 ## Message Receiver Side

-1. Offline Message Pulling
+1. History Message Pulling

-    If you login with an existing username, all related messages will be pulled from server at the start of your client session.
+    Manually swipe down at the very top of message list and then release will trigger a history message pulling request.

     Here's an example.